 Objective diagnosis and documentation on virtual patients.

 The results in this application field have demonstrated the advantages of efficient, objective documentation on a virtual patient.
-Meanwhile, these findings and methods have been used, for example, for chronic wound documentation.
-Even in chronic wound treatment, a success assessment of current therapies is possible only by means of chronological, structured and objective wound documentation.
+Meanwhile, these findings and methods have been used, amongst other things, for chronic wound treatment.
+Especially here an assessment of current therapies is possible only by means of chronological, structured and objective progress documentation.

+Particularly in this medical environment, there is a demand for comprehensive qualitative data collection for studies and thus for the creation of a scientific basis for a medical expert or decision support system.
+The projects Qutis 3D and Surface 3D (web-based) should make this possible in the future.
 In order to concentrate the research work in this area, we are collaborating with the Ludwig Boltzmann Institute for Clinical-Forensic Imaging.
 They are engaged in the presentation of clinical and forensic data in court, which requires the preparation of diverse data sources such as images and volumetric imaging modalities (CT, MR).
-A corresponding presentation tool is being developed using the joint experience in this field.
+A corresponding presentation tool was developed using the joint experience in this field.

 More information at: http://burncase.at/.